Just released: How to raise venture capital in 2023

 The short answer: technically everyone.

-As a general rule, remember this: if you have people on payroll, it’s pretty safe to say you’ll need WC coverage.
+As a general rule, remember this: if you have people on payroll, it’s pretty safe to say you’ll need workers comp coverage.

 You probably already know the answer to this one.
 It’s a little obvious right?
 Workers compensation insurance covers your company’s employees in the event that they get injured and can’t perform their job.
 This coverage really benefits the employees rather than the company because it will compensate the injured employee for medical, indemnity, and death benefits owed to the employee by law.